If You Are A Leader, Prepare To Feel Like a Piñata

 Board of Directors

-Even with having "one" boss, you still report to the board, at the board meetings, Annual General Meeting (AGM), and at the various board sub-committee meetings.
+Even with "one" boss, you still report to the board at the board meetings, Annual General Meeting (AGM), and various board subcommittee meetings.
 Yes, meetings.
 Meetings are life.
-That should be printed on a t-shirt. #NotReally.
+That should be printed on a t-shirt—# NotReally.

-The board will be asking you for a variety of items, and the occasional (hopefully rare) situation where a FOTB (Friend of the Board) will make some comment about the level of service they experienced, or their displeasure with the paint color that was selected for the customer waiting room.
+The board will ask you for a variety of items, and there will be the occasional (hopefully rare) situation where a FOTB (Friend of the Board) will make some comment about the level of service they experienced or their displeasure with the paint color that was selected for the customer waiting room.
 Yes, that happens.

 Employees

-You should have consistent dialog with your employees, but there is a percentage of employees that will be frequent fliers to your office.
-There are many reasons for this, so I won't list them here but these employees will take up some time.
-Do your best to address their issues promptly and quickly, so you can get back to why the board hired you.
+You should have consistent dialogue with your employees, but a percentage of employees will be frequent fliers to your office.
+There are many reasons for this so that I won't list them here, but these employees will take up some time.
+Please do your best to address their issues promptly so you can get back to them about why the board hired you.

 Funders

-Remember how you hated (ok maybe strongly disliked) preparing reports for school?
-Well the NFP sector loves them some reports.
-Funders (whether organizations or Government) will want an accounting of what you did with their money.
-If they don't like how you spend their donations, they'll be sure to let you know.
+Remember how you hated (ok, maybe intensely disliked) preparing reports for school?
+Well, the NFP sector loves them some reports.
+Funders (whether organizations or the Government) will want an accounting of what you did with their money.
+They'll let you know if they don't like how you spend their donations.

 Customers

 Customers pay you, or at least that's what the customer service training I received years ago mentioned.
-In reality, it's correct, but it's through either the customers buying your services, or through their tax dollars.
-And if you encounter an unhappy customer, you'll definitely hear about their tax dollars.
+In reality, it's correct, but it's through either the customers buying your services or through their tax dollars.
+And if you encounter an unhappy customer, you'll hear about their tax dollars.

 Community Partners